samirspatel/open-social/SETUP.md

 ### "Failed to create repository"
 - Check that your GitHub token has `repo` scope permissions
-- Ensure the repository name `social-data` is available in your account
+- Ensure the repository name `open-social-data` is available in your account
 - Verify your GitHub OAuth app has the correct callback URL

 ### "Authentication failed"